Article Badge Image

 Point-of-Service (POS) Plan

-If you like certain aspects of an HMO and PPO, a POS plan might be right for you.
+A POS plan might be right for you if you like certain aspects of an HMO and PPO.
 These types of plans offer features characteristic of both HMOs and PPOs.

 With this hybrid plan, you can also choose a primary care provider.